Navigating the Design Guide

 If you have questions about markings and designs, feel free to shoot Uri (preimpression) a message with your question and they will assist however they can.

-Regular genes are those where a gene will be visible if the gene is homozygous dominant (Gn Gn) or heterozygous (Gn gn,) whereas recessive genes are those where the gene will be visible if the gene is homozygous recessive (gn gn).
+Regular genes are those where a gene will be visible if the gene is homozygous dominant (has two capitals: Gn Gn) or heterozygous (Has one capital: Gn gn,) whereas recessive genes are those where the gene will be visible if the gene is homozygous recessive (Has no capitals: gn gn).
 If the gene does not have "recessive" mentioned at all in its description or button, it is likely a regular gene that follows normal rules.

 A phenotype is the written-out explanation of a genome, whereas the genome or genotype is the list of allele pairs used for breeding purposes.
-Note that in the phenotype, if a gene is within parentheses (like this), it means it is carried, not shown - these colonists can't have the markings visible but they may pass them on to their offspring!
+Note that in the phenotype, if a gene is carried, it will not be visible!
+These colonists can't have the markings visible but they may pass them on to their offspring.

 For the sex chromosome, we use Earth Mammalian terms.
 XX is female and XY is male.